FAQ

 What HBase versions are supported?

-Section titled “What HBase versions are supported?”There are no strict version requirements.
-Actionbase has been tested and operated with HBase 2.4 and 2.5.
+Section titled “What HBase versions are supported?”Tested with HBase 2.4 and 2.5.
+No strict version requirements.

 Why use HBase?